timflannagan/ansible-role-test/README.md

 Notes/Issues:
 =====
 1. When calling any of the %[SIZE] options for the size variable, and there's an existing LV, it will resize that LV if there's free space.
 For the VG "foo", there were two LV's: test1, and test2.
 When calling the current playbook with the variable's roles, it kept one of the LV's the same, but changed the other from 7G to 10G (50% of the VG.)
+2. Run the playbook to configure system that has a PV with more than one VG in order to test some of the functions.
+	- I assume that the len(some_buf) statements would most likely lead in error messsages being produced.